Quantized Hall drift in a frequency-encoded photonic Chern insulator: Implementation in the synthetic frequency dimension

-Finally, the NNN couplings of the Haldane model are implemented by including an additional component to the EOMs' driving field at frequency $\Omega$ with opposite phase $\pm\phi_{h}$ for each EOM.
+Finally, the NNN couplings of the Haldane-like model are implemented by including an additional component to the EOMs' driving field at frequency $\Omega$ with opposite phase $\pm\phi_{mod}$ for each EOM.
 For this model specifically, we work in a regime where the bare CW and CCW modes are not degenerate, so that each supermode has a dominant CW or CCW character, i.e. $\abs{U}^{2} \gg \abs{V}^{2}$ in Fig.~\ref{fig:haldane_model} (d).
 This is critically important to obtain opposite phases for the NNN couplings of the $\ket{a,b}$ sub-lattices, even though their splittings are equal $\omega_{m}^{(a/b)}-\omega_{m+1}^{(a/b)}=\Omega$.
+The value of $\phi_h$ is determined by the ratio U/V: if $U/V>1$, $\phi_h = \phi_{mod}$, and if $U/V<1$, $\phi_h = -\phi_{mod}$ (see Eq.
+(S.27) in Supplementary Materials \cite{SM}).